An Excerpt from active measures: part ii

 See how it all begins...

-Discover the novel readers are calling the most ambitious geopolitical thriller in 20 years.
+Discover the novel readers call one of the most ambitious geopolitical thrillers in decades.

 "If The Lord of the Rings is epic fantasy, then it would be fair to say that Matt Fulton writes 'epic espionage.'
 Active Measures is in a class by itself!" — Andrew Warren, best-selling author of the Thomas Caine series